 Deputies: Thieves used stolen identities to steal phones

+“In all honesty, we’re not interested in you, we’re interested in them.
+Just help a brother out here,” said Sheriff Judd at a news conference Thursday afternoon.

-According to the sheriff’s office, the four stole or attempted to steal over $125,000 worth of phones and gift cards from Walmart and Sam’s Club going back to April of last year.
+According to the Sheriff’s Office, four suspects stole or attempted to steal over $125,000 worth of phones and gift cards from Walmart and Sam’s Club going back to April of last year.

 Judd cited 169 thefts that occurred in 22 Florida counties.
 But detectives say the suspects also hit stores in North Carolina, Virginia, and Mississippi.